 Carrie L. Davis

-Carrie holds a Bachelor of Arts in Philosophy and a Concentration in Public Policy and Public Service from Albion College as well as a JD from Case Western Reserve University.
+Carrie holds a Bachelor of Arts in Philosophy with a concentration in Public Policy and Public Service from Albion College, as well as a law degree from Case Western Reserve University.

 COVID-19 Stories: Upping the Census Count

 Text messages and grocery store receipts?
 That was not part of the expansive outreach campaign Joan Gustafson and her partners envisioned when they set out three years ago to persuade more Michiganders to participate in the national 2020 Census.

 Critical 2020 Census Count Underway

 Joyce supporting statewide census outreach efforts across the Great Lakes region, as well as the national Census Counts partnership.
 Having an accurate census count relates directly to the foundation’s promotion of fair representation and voting rights.